ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the greatest version of a label stored in a particular log entry is greater than or equal to a target version.
-Since we already know that the target version exists, we only need to prove that there has not been an unexpected downgrade.
+Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the greatest version of a label stored in a particular log entry's prefix tree is greater than or equal to a target version.
+Since users already know that the target version exists, the Transparency Log only needs to prove that there has not been an unexpected downgrade.
 As such, the steps of the binary ladder for monitoring, called a **lower-bound binary ladder**, are slightly different than for search:

-1. First, version `x` of the label is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
+1. First, version `x` of the label is looked up, where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...).
 This is repeated until `x` is the largest such value less than or equal to the target version.
-2. Second, the largest `x` that was looked up is retained, and consecutively smaller powers of two are added to it until it equals the target version.
+2. Second, the largest `x` that was looked up is retained and consecutively smaller powers of two are added to such that the final result equals the target version.
    Each time a power of two is added, this version of the label is looked up.

-This could be equivalently computed as a search binary ladder, excluding lookups for any versions greater than the target.
+This could be equivalently computed as a search binary ladder with any lookups for versions greater than the target version excluded.

 ## Algorithm {#m-algorithm}